 Chocolate Fudge Recipe 3 Ingredients

 This chocolate fudge recipe is so easy.
 You do not need a candy thermometer or a double boiler to make this chocolate fudge; all you need are 3 ingredients, sweetened condensed milk, chocolate chips, and butter.
 So… if you’ve got 5 minutes, 3 ingredients, and a saucepan, you’ve got this and should definitely try making my 3 ingredient vanilla fudge and 3 ingredient peanut butter fudge, too!

-How to make this Chocolate Fudge Recipe
+How to make Chocolate Fudge with 3 Ingredients

+Chocolate Fudge Recipe 3 Ingredients